astronomer/astro-docs/enterprise/next/05_customize-airflow/06_integrate-iam.md

 1. Open the IAM console at https://console.aws.amazon.com/iam/.
 2. In the navigation panel, click **Policies** > **Create policy**.
 3. Open the **JSON** tab.
-4. In the Policy Document field, specify the permissions you'd like to apply (or restrict) to the resource in question (e.g. read / write access to an AWS S3 bucket) You can also use the visual editor to construct your own policy.
+4. In the Policy Document field, specify the permissions you'd like to apply (or restrict) to the resource in question (e.g. read / write access to an AWS S3 bucket).
+You can also use the visual editor to construct your own policy.

     The following example will grant your IAM role read/write permissions to an S3 bucket named `astronomer-bucket`:
     ```json